Plesiomorphy and symplesiomorphy

-Plesiomorphy, symplesiomorphy, apomorphy, and synapomorphy, all mean a trait shared between species because they share an ancestral species.
+Plesiomorphy, symplesiomorphy, apomorphy, and synapomorphy all mean a trait shared between species because they share an ancestral species.

 Apomorphic and synapomorphic characteristics convey much information about evolutionary clades and can be used to define taxa.
 However, plesiomorphic and symplesiomorphic characteristics cannot.

 The term symplesiomorphy was introduced in 1950 by German entomologist Willi Hennig.

 Examples

 A backbone is a plesiomorphic trait shared by birds and mammals, and does not help in placing an animal in one or the other of these two clades.
 Birds and mammals share this trait because both clades are descended from the same far distant ancestor.
-Other clades, e.g. snakes, lizards, turtles, fish, frogs, all have backbones and none are either birds nor mammals.
+Other clades, such as snakes, lizards, turtles, fish, and frogs, all have backbones and none are either birds or mammals.